 No one warned me that it’s possible not to have enough milk during the first few days after giving birth.
 And that it’s quite normal.
 I assumed that my body wouldn’t fail me.
 I thought, if my baby needs it, my body should respond.
 It looked too easy for my mom, she didn’t seem to worry about running out of milk.

 Turns out, we have this hormone called Prolactin, which is responsible for producing milk.
-A lot of factors can affect its release (i.e. sleep, stress level, diet, etc.).
-But nipple stimulation by the baby is said to be the best way to make it work hard making more milk.
+Many factors can affect its release (i.e., sleep, stress level, diet, etc.).
+But nipple stimulation by the baby is said to be the best way to make it work hard to make more milk.
 I also read that certain food and supplements can help boost it.
-So we bought just about anything that promised to increase milk supply.
+So we bought just about anything that promised to increase the milk supply.

 Sore, cracked nipples

 I really thought babies just automatically latch without a problem.
 But it’s not the case with me.
 Cyd and I had to find the least painful breastfeeding positions over the course of five weeks or so.
 Sometimes, I lead him.
 Most of the time, he leads me.
 This exploration stage led to cracked and sore nipples.
 There were moments when I felt like giving up.
 So what kept me going?
 The assurance that he’ll be less sick if I breastfeed.
 And to be honest, I don’t like the inconvenience of sterilizing feeding bottles and preparing milk every time he’s hungry.

 At about 5 pm or 6 pm, when the sun is about to set, my baby’s mood turns sour.
 Why?
 He seems to be preparing for a long sleep by drinking as much milk as possible.
 But my milk supply dropped around this time (when I needed it most).
 Gladly, these days, I’ve discovered ways to distract him while my breasts are refilling their supply.